Efficient Encoder-Free Fourier-based 3D Large Multimodal Model

-\textbf{SQA3D dataset~\cite{ma2022sqa3d}} is a spatial question answering benchmark in 3D environments, also constructed on top of ScanNet~\cite{dai2017scannet}.
-It consists of natural language questions that require explicit 3D spatial reasoning, such as object existence, relative position, and relations among multiple objects.
-Each question is grounded in a reconstructed 3D scene and paired with a free-form textual answer, enabling evaluation of both geometric understanding and language generation.
-Compared with traditional 2D VQA benchmarks, SQA3D places stronger emphasis on 3D-aware reasoning over scene layouts, object configurations, situated and embodied scene understanding, providing a challenging testbed for holistic 3D vision--language models.
+\paragraph{SQA3D dataset~\cite{ma2022sqa3d}} is a spatial question answering benchmark in 3D environments, built upon ScanNet~\cite{dai2017scannet}.
+It comprises natural language questions that require explicit 3D spatial reasoning, including object existence, relative positions, and relationships among multiple objects.
+Each question is grounded in a reconstructed 3D scene and paired with a free-form textual answer, enabling the evaluation of both geometric understanding and language generation.
+Compared to traditional 2D VQA benchmarks, SQA3D places greater emphasis on 3D-aware reasoning over scene layouts, object configurations, and embodied scene understanding, making it a challenging testbed for holistic 3D VLMs.